ub-victor/Gym-Git-Exercise-Solution/Bundle 1/Exercise 2/codeExplaination.md

     > git stash  / you can also use git stash save instead

     This command applies the most recent stashed changes to your working directory and then removes that stash from the stash list.
 It’s a quick way to apply and clean up.

 ## git stash pop
-    Use git stash pop to remove the most recently stashed changed and re-apply them to your working copy and if you do not only need the recent stashed one you can just write ## git stash pop "stash-id"##
+    Use git stash pop to remove the most recently stashed changed and re-apply them to your working copy and if you do not only need the recent stashed one you can just write ## git stash pop "stash-id"

+    Similar to git stash pop, this command applies a specific stash (in this case, the one identified as stash@{1}) to your working directory and then removes that specific stash from the list.

 ## git Stash Apply
     you can use git stash apply to apply whatever is stashed away, without removing it from the stash.
 This can be useful if you want to apply stashed changes to multiple branches.
 ## git stash -u